jonathanventura/spherical-sfm/README.md

 ### Usage

-If your images have radial distortion, first undistort them using =:
+If your images have radial distortion, first undistort them using:

     undistort_images -intrinsics <path to intrinsics with distortion> -intrinsicsout <path for output intrinsics file> -video <path to video> -output <path ot folder for undistorted images> -rotate <rotation>